 Remove the Relationships namespace prefix, if it is present.

-Sort relationship elements by Id value in lexicographical order, considering Id values as case-sensitive Unicode strings.
+Sort relationship elements by Id value in case-sensitive lexicographical order.

 Keep only those Relationship elements which either have an Id value that matches a SourceId value or have a Type value that matches a SourceType value specified in the Relationships transform.
 Matching is ASCII case-insensitive.